-- First 3 papers would be objective type as well as expressive type of questions.
+- First 3 papers would be objective type as well as the expressive type of questions.

-- Fourth paper would be having descriptive type and numerical type of questions.
+- The fourth paper would be having the descriptive type and numerical type of questions.

 To be entitled as Energy Manager, candidate needs to clear paper – 1, 2 and 3 with at least 50 percent marks in each examination.